-- Full change set builds up the CSIV file content based on the changes made by the user in the project including all the dependent parameters. - Minimal change set builds up the CSIV file content based on changes made by the user only.
+- Full change set builds up the CSIV file content based on the user-made changes in the project including all the dependent parameters. - Minimal change set builds up the CSIV file content based on user-made changes only.
 Selecting this option, the CSIV file is independent of the frequency converter firmware version, except if 1 of the user-configured parameters is not available.